Insurance

 If the source of the leak or flooding is inside your home, there’s a great chance it will be covered and protected by your water damage insurance.

-Reach out to a certified water restoration professional or your insurance company to verify the specifics.
+Reach out to a certified water damage professional or your insurance company to verify the specifics.

 What It Doesn’t Cover